openstack/manila/doc/source/devref/hdfs_native_driver.rst

 HDFS native driver
 ==================

-HDFS native driver is a plugin based on the OpenStack Manila service, which uses Hadoop distributed file system (HDFS), a distributed file system designed to hold very large amounts of data, and provide high-throughput access to the data.
+HDFS native driver is a plugin based on the OpenStack manila service, which uses Hadoop distributed file system (HDFS), a distributed file system designed to hold very large amounts of data, and provide high-throughput access to the data.